Cordyceps Sinensis vs Militaris: What’s the Best Cordyceps Supplement?

 These Cordyceps sinensis have been cultivated using the Hepialus moth.
 They retail for upwards of $20,000 per kilogram. ©Real Mushrooms

-Even though the majority of Cordyceps supplements do not contain the caterpillar fungus, this has not stopped many companies from using photos of Cordyceps sinensis in their marketing materials and label information.
+Even though the majority of Cordyceps herbal supplements do not contain the caterpillar fungus, this has not stopped many companies from using photos of Cordyceps sinensis in their marketing materials and label information.
 This has caused customers to believe they are consuming this mushroom.
 Sadly, they are not.

 Cordyceps Militaris - The Cultivated Alternative